Dspace-Fi/saf-archiver/cmd/prepare-csv/README.md

    * `discard` an boolean, if true discards that column (useful in temporarily disabling column, as JSON doesn't have comments)
    * `title` a string specifying the title of this column in output
    * `split-by` a string specifying a string used to separate items within fields in the input file
+   * `filters` a list of strings specifying names of filters columns are filtered with.
+Filtering takes places after replacing the splitter string (`split-by`) and are applied in the order they are in the list.
+The up-to-date names can be found in the source code file `filter.go` and they are listed also below (hopefully up-to-date as well):
+     * `uef.isolang` : replace language string with its ISO-639-1 code, eg. "suomi" -> "FI".
+Source languages are primary those found in UEF's SoleCRIS system.

 Columns are output in the order they are in the `columns` list.